Pylons/pyramid/docs/api/security.rst

     The special principal id named 'Authenticated'.
-This principal id is granted to all requests which contain any other non-Everyone principal id (according to the security policy).
+This principal id is granted to all requests which contain any other non-Everyone principal id (according to the :term:`authentication policy`).
     Its actual value is the string 'system.Authenticated'.

 .. attribute:: ALL_PERMISSIONS